-Query Postgres from Workers using a database connector · Cloudflare Workers docs
+Query Postgres from Workers using a database connector

 // Query the database.

-// Parse the URL, and get the 'pagila-table' query parameter (which may not exist)const url = new URL(request.url)const pagilaTable = url.searchParams.get("pagila-table")
+// Parse the URL, and get the 'pagila-table' query parameter (which may not exist)

-// Return result from database.return new Response(JSON.stringify(result))
+// Return result from database.

 Worker deployment